-Mount Edgecumbe is a dormant volcano with an elevation of 3,201 feet (976 m) on the southern coast of Kruzof Island, 16 miles (26 km) west of Sitka, Alaska.
+Mount Edgecumbe is a dormant volcano with an elevation of 3,201 feet (976 m) on the southern coast of Kruzof Island, about 100 miles (161 km) southwest of Juneau and 16 miles (26 km) west of Sitka, Alaska.
 In 1775, the volcano was named Montana de San Jacinto by Don Juan de la Bodega y Quadra.
 In 1778, it was named Mount Edgecumbe by Captain James Cook of the Royal Navy probably after Mount Edgecumbe at the entrance to Plymouth Harbor, England.
 The name was later adopted by Captain George Vancouver.
 The Russians named the mountain Gora Svataya Lazarya or Saint Lazarus Mountain and it was first climbed in July 1805 by Captain U.T.
 Lisianski of the Imperial Russian Navy.

 The indigenous Tlingit people considered the mountain to be sacred.
 In the Tlingit language, the mountain is called L’ux, which means ‘to flash’ or ‘blinking’, purportedly because the Tlingit people first discovered it while it was smoking or erupting; however, there is no evidence for historic eruptions in Russian documents or in native oral traditions.
 The latest significant eruptive activity was postglacial and produced voluminous pyroclastic deposits.
 Deposits produced by late Pleistocene-early Holocene activity of the Edgecumbe volcanic field have been found as far away as Juneau and Lituya Bay, 124 miles (200 km) to the north.